Letter of Professional Interest (click here for a pdf version of this page)

 Some tutors would help a student to do the homework, and then a student would come back with a new homework, and then again, and again.
 For me it felt like cheating.
 I wanted to teach my students how to do their homework on their own.
 My goal was to help a student to reach that level of understanding so he or she would not need me anymore.
 It may have looked counterproductive – money-wise.
 But in reality, it worked for me very well, because parents of my students told about me to other parents, and I had plenty of clients.

 Teaching and tutoring physics, algebra, geometry, trigonometry, problem solving, logic helped me acquire an integrative view on various difficulties students may have and effective approaches to guide students through those difficulties.
-My Doctoral work was focused on techniques for igniting and supporting school teachers’ sustainable desire to grow professionally, and on methods for helping teachers with their continues professional development (teaching teachers about teaching requires deep and wide understanding of learning, teaching, and of the teaching subject).
+My Doctoral work was focused on the approach for igniting and supporting teacher’s sustainable desire to grow professionally, and on methods for helping teachers with their continues professional development (teaching teachers about teaching requires deep and wide understanding of learning, teaching, and of the teaching subject).

-From 1992 to 2000 I was a member of so called “Moscow – Perm Socratic group” – a collaboration of educators dedicated to promoting the Socratic Method of teaching (http://www.teachology.xyz/6LT.html#sm).
+In Russia I was a member of “Moscow – Perm Socratic group” – a collaboration of educators dedicated to promoting the Socratic Method of teaching (Cognisity.How/2018/02/Socrates.html).

 I have a long and successful experience in teaching various mathematics and physics courses, course for pre-service and in-service teachers and school administrators.
-Since 1988 I have been teaching Mathematics and Physics to all possible categories of students (i.e. to middle- and high- school students, 2-year and 4-year college students, university students, to students with learning difficulties, and to school teachers).
-Since 1993 I have been teaching various curses for in-service teachers (in parallel with teaching math and physics).
+I have been teaching Mathematics and Physics to almost all possible categories of students (i.e. to middle- and high- school students, 2-year and 4-year college students, university students, to students with learning difficulties, and to school teachers).
+I also have been teaching various curses for in-service teachers (in parallel with teaching math and physics).

 For a number of years, I had been working at a regional institution for teacher professional development, providing various courses and training to teachers and school administrators.
 Individually and as a member of a team I was consulting and auditing individual teachers, schools, and school districts regarding educational policies, teaching technologies, learning outcomes, and quality of education in general.
 Alone and with my colleagues, I was traveling to towns and villages of the Perm Region to meet with teachers and administrators and helping them with adjusting teaching and administrative strategies and techniques in order to achieve better learning outcomes of their students; including preparing strategic plans for systemic development of a school, a district and a regional education system.

-In 2000 I was hired by the Perm State (a.k.a.
+I was hired by the Perm State (a.k.a.
 Region, a.k.a.
-Oblast') department of Education as a consultant to help draft the “Program of the Development of the State Educational System for the period from 2001 to 2005”.
+Oblast') department of Education as a consultant to help draft the “Program of the Development of the State Educational System for the five-year period.
 This was one of the highest levels of the recognition of me as a professional educator and a consultant.

 After I moved in the U.S. and re-entered the field of education, I have been teaching Boston University PY105/106 Elementary Physics courses, as well as College Mathematics, Physics and Problem solving at ITT Technical Institute (Norwood, MA), Wentworth Institute of Technology, Bridgewater State University, BU High School Academy.